qjon/esp8266-weather-station-server/README.md

 Main functionalities:

-- get data from sensor
+- get data from sensor (possibility to use 2 sensor in the same time - one outside, one inside)
 - if possible send data to server, if not save in log file (sync in the future)
 - sleep for some time to save power